 Using SegmentR requires a user to input an image (specified by the path to the image) and a set of labels.
 The primary function of SegmentR, run_grounded_segmentation (Table 1), then preforms grounded segmentation based on the input image and labels.
 This function will also accept a path to a particular directory as input.
 When provided with a directory path, SegmentR automatically processes all PNG and JPEG images within that location as a batch.
 Users can specify additional image formats using the “pattern” argument (see Table 1).
 The package implements segmentation through a custom command-line interface (CLI) that communicates with a Python backend, offering significant performance advantages over traditional R-Python integrations.
 This choice is made because of the processing limitations of packages like reticulate.
 Using a command-line interface enables parallel execution of object detection and segmentation tasks for improved efficiency.
 The Python back-end then uses the transformers library, which is itself an API to download and train pre-trained models, to call the segmenter and detector models (Wolf et al. 2020).
 Note that once the desired models are downloaded and necessary libraries installed, the SegmentR software can be used entirely offline.
 Results are saved as a JSON file which can then be read into R using the function load_segmentation_results.
 Once the grounded segmentation is complete and the results are loaded into R, the segmentation can be plotted using plot_seg_results and subsequent analysis can be conducted on the resulting masks.
 Finally, the segmentation results can be exported as transparent PNG files using export_transparent_png, which provides options for mask processing including overlap removal, cropping to segment boundaries, and customizable file naming conventions (Table 1).

-Table 1: Primary functions.
+Table 1: Description of the inputs and outputs of the main SegmentR functions.